Bike Hand YC-100BH Review

 Taiwanese cycling tool and bike stand manufacturer, Bike Hand, isn't well known in the US cycling market.
-Their incredibly inexpensive bike work stand, the YC-100BH, caught our attention and we just had to try a sub $100 model.
+Their incredibly inexpensive bike work stand, the YC-100BH, caught our attention.
 The Bike Hand certainly had its work cut out for it going up against a stacked roster of well-established work stands, some of which cost up to 3 times more.
 The Bike Hand proved that just because something costs more, it isn't automatically better, and it caught us off guard with its user-friendliness, great features, and simple but effective design.
 Our biggest concern is that it's made of less expensive materials, notably thin aluminum tubing and plastic parts, which will likely be subject to some durability issues over time.
 However, we loved the incredible light weight of this stand, its very compact collapsed size, included tool tray, and easy-to-use clamp and angle adjustments.
-If you're working on a budget and you don't need the fanciest work stand out there, then the Bike Hand is a great option at an unbeatable price.

 Ease of Setup

-As mentioned numerous times already, the Bike Hand retails for only $90.
-That's 2-3 times less than any of the other bike work stands in our test selection.
+The Bike Hand retails around 2-3 times less than most of the other bike work stands in our test selection.
 We feel this is an incredible value considering the features and performance that this work stand offers.
-From the simple, intuitive, and easy to use design, the lightweight and compact collapsed size, and the included tool tray, the Bike Hand is a great work stand for home or travel.
-It may not be the most stable, and it probably isn't the most durable, but the Bike Hand is a great affordable option that gets the job done.
+From the simple, intuitive, and easy to use design, the lightweight and compact collapsed size, and the included tool tray, the Bike Hand is a good option for home or travel.
+It may not be the most stable, and it probably isn't the most durable, but the Bike Hand is an affordable option that gets the job done.

-With a price less than half of the next least expensive competitor, we could hardly believe it ourselves when the Bike Hand YC-100BH work stand performed admirably during our testing.
-With our expectations blown out of the water, the Bike Hand was clearly the best value in our test and easily took home our Best Buy Award.
-While this stand probably won't satisfy the need of the more serious home or travel mechanics out there, we feel it is a great starter work stand for those who mostly do simple maintenance and repairs, and the price certainly can't be beaten.
+With a price far less than most of the competition, we could hardly believe it ourselves when the Bike Hand YC-100BH work stand performed admirably during our testing.
+With our expectations blown out of the water, the Bike Hand is among the best values in our test and a close contender for our Best Buy Award.
+While this stand probably won't satisfy the needs of the more serious home or travel mechanics out there, we feel it is a great starter work stand for those who mostly do simple maintenance and repairs, and the price certainly can't be beaten.

 Other Versions and Accessories